ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 ### Introduction

-To try to understand these two terms that seems particularly close, in an article, [Magowan](https://www.bmc.com/blogs/governance-vs-management/) starts this topic with a generic differentiation of the two ideas:
+Trying to understand these two terms that appears particularly close at first sight, Kirstie Magowan starts this topic with a generic differentiation of the two ideas in the article, [IT Governance vs IT Management: Mastering the Differences](https://www.bmc.com/blogs/governance-vs-management/):

 1. **Governance**: it should be more inline with the organization and its strategic directions.
-2. **Management**: it should be more inline with transposing of the organization directives into action.
+2. **Management**: it should be more inline with transposition of the organization directives into action.

-And taking off from that basic division, the author then brings some clarification to the matter applying some of the definitions from Control Objectives for Information Technology (COBIT), which is a framework for governance and management specifically tailored to IT.
+And, thus, taking off from that basic division, the author brings then some extra clarification to the matter by applying some of the definitions from the COBIT framework (Control Objectives for Information Technology), which is a framework for governance and management specifically tailored to IT.

 So, applying some of the underling ideas from COBIT, the problem could be presented this way: